Swordfish (film)

-Swordfish is a 2001 American action thriller film directed by Dominic Sena, written by Skip Woods, produced by Joel Silver, and starring John Travolta, Hugh Jackman, Halle Berry, Don Cheadle, Vinnie Jones, and Sam Shepard.
+Swordfish is a 2001 American action-thriller film directed by Dominic Sena, written by Skip Woods, produced by Joel Silver, and starring John Travolta, Hugh Jackman, Halle Berry, Don Cheadle, Vinnie Jones, and Sam Shepard.

 Stanley Jobson is an ex-con and computer hacker who is recruited into a bank robbery conspiracy.

-The film received mostly negative reviews, and grossed over $147 million in worldwide box office receipts on a production budget of $102 million.
+Swordfish was released by Warner Bros.
+Pictures on June 8, 2001.
+The film received mostly negative reviews, and grossed over $147.1 million in worldwide box office receipts on a production budget of $102 million.

 Plot

 Cyber-hacker Stanley Jobson becomes notorious for infecting the FBI's Carnivore program with a computer virus.
 Stanley's parole forbids him from accessing the internet and computers while his ex-wife, Melissa, an alcoholic and part-time porn star, issued a restraining order against him.
 This also prevents him from seeing his daughter, Holly.

 Ginger Knowles persuades Stanley to work for Gabriel Shear, who forces him into cracking a secure Defense Department server.
 After the hack, Gabriel offers Stanley $10 million to program a multi-headed worm, a "hydra", to siphon $9.5 billion from the government slush funds.

 Stanley begins work on the worm, learning that Gabriel leads Black Cell, a secret organization created by J. Edgar Hoover to attack terrorists that threaten the United States.
 He also privately discovers Ginger is a DEA agent working undercover and is further surprised to discover a corpse that resembles Gabriel.

 After taking Holly home from school, Stanley discovers he is being followed by FBI agent J.T.
 Roberts, who had previously arrested him.
 Roberts, though monitoring Stanley, is more interested in Gabriel as he does not appear on any government database, and after learning that another hacker, Axl Torvalds, was killed by Gabriel's men, warns Stanley to be cautious.

 Stanley opts to secretly code a backdoor in his hydra that reverses the money transfer after a short period.
 Meanwhile, Senator Jim Reisman, who oversees Black Cell, learns the FBI started tracking Gabriel and orders him to stand down.
 He refuses and defeats a hit team dispatched against him by Reisman.
 In retaliation, Gabriel kills him and continues his plan.

 Stanley delivers the hydra to Gabriel and leaves to spend time with Holly, only to find that Gabriel's men abducted her and framed him for the murders of Melissa and her porn producer husband.
 He is then forced to participate in a bank heist to get Holly back.

 At the site of the heist, Gabriel and his men storm a branch and secure its employees and customers as hostages, fitting each of them with ball-bearing-based explosives similar to Claymore mines.
 When police and FBI surround the branch, Gabriel takes Stanley to a nearby coffee shop across the street to meet with Roberts, but Gabriel spends the time discussing the film Dog Day Afternoon and the nature of misdirection.